SEC Chair White to time her exit from agency with Obama's

 Rather, she had to contend with completing a mountain of rules mandated by the Dodd-Frank Wall Street reform law and the JOBS Act, a 2012 law designed to help start-ups.

-"When I first came in, on the rulemaking front, there were things pending of great importance," she said.
-"We had not yet gotten anywhere, frankly, on the JOBS Act."

-The changes she made in the enforcement division, including requiring corporate defendants in some cases to admit to their wrongdoing rather than letting them settle without admitting or denying the charges, will likely stand out as one of the most significant milestones of her tenure.
+The changes she made in the enforcement division, including requiring corporate defendants in some cases to admit to their wrongdoing, will likely stand out as one of the most significant milestones of her tenure.

-Since then, White said, the SEC has done more than 70 settlements with admissions, and some other regulators have started to follow suit,
+Since then, the SEC has done more than 70 settlements with admissions, and some other regulators have followed suit.

 In its municipal bond fraud case against the City of Miami, White said the SEC's insistence on admissions helped send the case to trial, and the jury later handed the SEC a victory.

-If she has one regret, she says, it is that the SEC has yet to harmonize disjointed rules governing financial advisers, who are fiduciaries who must act in their clients' best interest, and brokers, who are held to a lesser standard.
+If she has one regret, she said, it is that the SEC has yet to harmonize disjointed rules governing financial advisers and stock brokers.

-(Reporting by Sarah N. Lynch; Editing by Linda Stern and Dan Grebler)
+Reporting by Sarah N. Lynch; Editing by Linda Stern, Dan Grebler and Lisa Shumaker